Suggested reading from Bliss More:

 Read the rest of Chapter 1 (10 mins)

 Most new meditators think that in order for meditation to be effective, you need to sit in lotus position—meaning sitting up straight, crossing your legs, with palms facing up, and your thumb and index fingers together.
 But what many people don't realize is that this conventional meditation posture is not necessary for meditation to work.

-Regular people shouldn't sit like a monk if they desire a settled mind in meditation.
+Normal people shouldn't sit like a monk if they desire a settled mind in meditation.
 We don't even want to view the cross-legged-back-straight pose as "advanced practice."
 For us, this position is more extreme than advanced.
 "Advanced" implies something to one day aspire to, and "extreme" means going beyond what is required for the desired results.
 There's no need to sit like that.
 Ever.
 And beating ourselves up because we can't emulate a monk in meditation is a form of "position shaming."

 I don't want you to take my word for it.
 So today's challenge involves sitting like a monk for 5 minutes, just to see how settled your mind feels, compared with sitting like you would normally sit to watch television.

 Sit like the Buddha

 For 5 minutes, the challenge is to sit on the floor and assume the monk position: cross your legs, straighten your back, and bring your thumb and index fingers together.
 Next:

 - Set a soft alarm for 5 minutes